bids-standard/bids-specification/DECISION-MAKING.md

    merged so if you think the PR needs your attention, please review it promptly or request more time via Request changes.
 1. Releases are triggered the same way as any other change - via a PR.
-1. PRs MUST be merged using the "Create a merge commit" option in GitHub (i.e., the "merge pull request" option).
+1. PRs MUST be merged using the "Create a merge commit" option in GitHub (by using the "merge pull request" option).
 This is necessary for our automatic changelog generator to do its work reliably.
 See the [GitHub help page](https://help.github.com/en/articles/about-merge-methods-on-github) for information on merge methods.
 See the changelog generator implementation